Nik-Potokar/XIVSlothCombo/README.md

 Extra stuff:

-* Warrior storm's path/eye on single button depending if you have the buff or not + Fell cleave feature on it
 * GNB Overcap feature on main 123 combo
 * BLM Easy Rotation
 * Monk basic combo feature
 * Red Mage 1 Button oCGD (Not perfect needs some fixing)
-* Summoner bahamut and phoenix phases are now on ruin3 including Enkindle Bahamut/Phoenix
 * Ninja huton/Armor crush combo on main combo when huton timer is low
 * Paladin DoT on main combo
 * DRK simplified
 * Few more small tweaks

+SMN:
+Demisummon combiners for Enkindle/Deathflare/Rekindle Individual combiners for every Egi aoe/single target/special attacks.
+Miscallaneous QoL Improvements

+WAR:
+Warrior storm's path/eye on single button depending if you have the buff or not + Fell cleave feature on it.

 In progress :

 * Lucid dreaming stuff
-* Summoner Dots on single button
 * Improvements to RDM

 ## If you wish for something to be added or have a request please add it into the issues tab and il take a look.